Juliako/azure-docs/articles/media-services/latest/cli-publish-asset.md

 ms.author: juliako
 ---

-# CLI example: Publish an asset
+# Publish an asset - CLI

 The Azure CLI script in this article shows how to create a Streaming Locator and get Streaming URLs back.